chelsealuo/Interactive-Lab-Hub/Lab 1/README.md

 **Give us feedback on Tinkerbelle.**

 I am one of those who had a lot of trouble with this tool.
 I managed to get it working by using a Windows system instead of a Mac.
-I was pleasantly surprised to find out that Tinkerbelle mainly focuses on color changing.
+I was pleasantly surprised to find out that Tinkerbelle mainly focuses on color changing of the light, which is a good fit to the design of the device.
 The instruction is clear and easy to use (once it actually works).

 ## Part D. Wizard the device